marionsch/PCBS-Old_Press_Article_Classification/README.md

 In this project, a part of the database will be used to try to classify articles according to their subjects.
 In a frist part, articles will be clean in order to correct mistakes added during the digitization.
 In a second part, the database will be analyse to know how much and which subjects we will be looking for.
 In a last part, word2vect will be used to classify articles according to the subjects found.

 To implement this project, python3 will be used.
-If you want to execute the code, you need to install nltk, gensim and sklear with the following command in a terminal :
+To execute the code, nltk, gensim and sklear need to be installed with the following command in a terminal :
 ### pip -U install nltk
 ### pip -U install gensim
 ### pip -U install scikit-learn

+As "Le Matin" is a daily newspaper, one year of copies are enought to complete this project.
+Thus, the databse can be dowloaded from the zip file 1884.zip (the first year of publication was selected).
+Then, unzip the file to use it.